jackrea07/BSafeHelmet/README.md

 - Outside of verified range HC-SR04 receives inconsitent data, currently mitagated by waiting for a valid read.

 ### App/Bluetooth
-- Difficulty reading crash signal data when sent by ESP device.
+- Crash response does not trigger properly upon reception of crash signal from ESP device and must be activated manually.

 ## Work Completed for Beta Build
 ### Helmet/Hardware